 The exhibits introduce the different types of Chinese social organizations with the emphasis on the interactions of the organizations made up of Chinese immigrants.

 The exhibits in this hall showcase the involvement of the Chinese community in the politics of Penang during the British colonial rule.

 The displays present the development of Chinese education for the past 100 years, the challenges it encountered during the different periods and the support of the community for Chinese education.
-It also presents the history of the three Han Chiang Institutions- Han Chiang Primary School, Han Chiang High School and Han Chiang College.
+It also presents the history of the three Han Chiang Institutions- Han Chiang Primary School, Han Chiang High School and Han Chiang University College of Communication.

 The exhibits unveil the diverse religious beliefs including the folklores and customs of the Chinese community in Penang and their influence of other religions on the community.

 Monday to Friday: 2.00pm-4.00pm